 Karate Classes In Blackfen

-Karate may perhaps be thought of as a weapon-less way of self defence.
-It comprises powerful offensive and defensive procedures making use of every part of the body to their highest possible advantage.
-It is an empty handed martial art which was made to defend against armed opponents.
+Karate may perhaps be thought of as a weapon free way of self defence.
+It involves powerful offensive and defensive tactics making use of every part of the body to their highest possible advantage.
+Regarded as empty handed martial art which has been built to defend against armed adversaries.